UBC-Stat-ML/apptainer-notes/autoMALA/README.md

-A default image covering as much as possible the software requirements of our nextflow scripts.
+An image for reproducing the results of the autoMALA paper.